dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**What you see in yourself is what you see in the world.**
+**If you don't sacrifice for what you want, what you wants becomes the sacrifice.**

-Afghan Proverb
+Anonymous